FRRouting/frr/doc/user/bgp.rst

 .. clicmd:: neighbor PEER send-community

-.. clicmd:: [no] neighbor PEER weight WEIGHT
+.. clicmd:: neighbor PEER weight WEIGHT

    This command specifies a default `weight` value for the neighbor's routes.

-.. clicmd:: [no] neighbor PEER maximum-prefix NUMBER [force]
+.. clicmd:: neighbor PEER maximum-prefix NUMBER [force]

    Sets a maximum number of prefixes we can receive from a given peer.
 If this number is exceeded, the BGP session will be destroyed.